ctan01/CSC322Project/README.md

 Visitors may view home page, search projects and users, but cannot interact with any projects or users.

 ## Ordinary users (OU)
-Vistors can register to become an OU after SU's approval.
+Vistors can register to become an OU after SU's approval and will be given a initial reputation score from 0-10.
 OUs can create or join groups to work on do good projects together.

 ## VIP
 An OU whose reputation score is equal to or more than 30 will be automatically promoted to VIP.
 VIP have the power to periodic vote for a SU who will be responsiblt for managing the system.